rscope-user/bro-scripts-for-tests/exfil-detection-framework/README.md

                   time
 ```
 ### Implementation
-The Exfil framework contains four Bro scripts:
+The Exfil Framework contains four Bro scripts:

-1. **main.bro** - The script that drives the Exfil analyzer.
+1. **main.bro** - The script that drives the Exfil Framework.
 You probably do not want to edit this file.
-2. **app-exfil-conn.bro** - The script that attaches the Exfil analyzer to connections.
+2. **app-exfil-conn.bro** - The script that attaches the Exfil Framework to connections.
 You will want to edit the redefs exported by this script to choose which connections get monitored for file uploads. **Note:** Start small.
 If this script is attached to a lot of connections, it may negatively impact the amount of traffic your Bro sensor can process.
-3. **app-exfil-after-hours.bro** - This is a policy script that issues a Notice if a file upload is detected after the business hours of your organization.
+3. **app-exfil-after-hours.bro** - A policy script that issues a Notice if a file upload is detected after the business hours of your organization.
 You will want to edit the redefs exported by this file to define the appropriate business hours of your organization.
-4. **__load__.bro** - This file allows the Exfil Framework to be loaded in Bro as a folder rather than each script individually.
-For instance if the framework files are located in a folder called "exfil_framework" the __load__.bro file allows you to add "@load exfil_framework/" to your local.bro and all the necessary files will be loaded when Bro starts.
+4. **__load__.bro** - A wrapper that enables all Exfil Framework scripts with one line of configuration.
+You will not need to edit this file.

 Quick Start
 ------------